Resource-efficient quantum algorithm for linear systems of equations: Results

-For the numerical experiments presented here, we take $N=256$, which corresponds to the use of $n=\log(256)=8$ qubits on a quantum register.
-In order to satisfy the norm condition on the matrix $A$, i.e., $\|A\|_2 \leq 1$, the matrix has to be normalized such that the values on the diagonal are equal to $0.0562544$, and the off-diagonal values were equal to $-0.0140636$.
-This left the choice of $V_0=0.25 \times ||A||_2$ such that the normalization condition of $\Vec{b}$ is fulfilled after the normalization of the linear system.
-Thus the implementation on a quantum computer can be done using the unitary operation $U = \sigma^{I \otimes 4} \otimes H^{\otimes 4}$.\\ With this linear system at hand, the matrix $A$ is decomposed into a linear combination of $4$ unitaries using the theorem presented in Ref.~\cite{pedersen1989analysis}.
+The detailed derivation of the linear system from the continuous variables Laplace equation can be found in App.~\ref{sec:linsysderivation}.
+For the numerical experiments presented here, we take $N=16$, which corresponds to the use of $n=\log(16)=4$ qubits on a quantum register.
+In order to satisfy the norm condition on the matrix $A$, i.e., $\|A\|_2 \leq 1$, the matrix has to be normalized such that the values on the diagonal are equal to $0.22941573$, and the off-diagonal values were equal to $-0.05735393$.
+This left the choice of $V_0=0.5 \times ||A||_2$ such that the normalization condition of $\Vec{b}$ is fulfilled after the normalization of the linear system.
+Thus the implementation on a quantum computer can be done using the unitary operation $U = \mathbb{I}^{\otimes 2} \otimes H^{\otimes 2}$.\\ With this linear system at hand, the matrix $A$ is decomposed into a linear combination of $4$ unitaries using the theorem presented in Ref.~\cite{pedersen1989analysis}.
 More details on this algebraic result are given in App.~\ref{sec:matdecomp}, for completeness.
 Since the matrix $A$ is sparse, also the decomposed matrices will be sparse.
 Therefore, further decomposition can be achieved by implementing the algorithm developed by Ref.~\cite{hantzko2024tensorized} to decompose each unitary as a linear sum of Pauli strings.
 The combination of these two procedures allows us to transform the full matrix $A$ of Eq.~\eqref{eq:matA_potentials} into a form that is suitable for the SQLS implementation.
 We also notice that other algorithms exist, which allow to decompose a matrix $A$ into linear sums of Pauli strings~\cite{pesce2021h2zixy,Vidal_Romero_2023,bergholm2022pennylane, jones2024decomposing, hantzko2024tensorized}.
 The system is then pre-processed by using the procedure described in App.~\ref{sec:preprocessing}.
 The parameters are initialized to small values, which helps the optimization process~\cite{zhang2022escapingbarrenplateaugaussian, Park_2024, wang2023trainabilityenhancementparameterizedquantum}.
-The Adam optimizer~\cite{kingma2017adam} is chosen for the classical optimization steps, where the starting learning rate is set to $0.1$, and it is adaptively decreased to $0.001$ during the optimization process.
-For the optimization process, $\epsilon_{shadow} = 0.1$ for the first 250 iterations, which was then reduced to $\epsilon_{shadow} = 0.01$ for the rest of the optimization runs.
-This technique allows for the initial coarse-grained minimization of the cost function through a reduced number of resources, and then a fine-tuning using a larger number of resources only for the final part of the optimization process.
-This optimization has finally produced an approximate solution with $0.98$ fidelity with the exact analytic solution of the same problem.
-The results are explicitly shown on the $16\times 16$ grid in Fig.~\ref{fig:potentials}.
+The Adam optimizer~\cite{kingma2017adam} is chosen for the classical optimization steps, where the starting learning rate is set to $0.01$.
+For the optimization process, $\epsilon_{shadow} = 0.03$.
+This optimization has finally produced an approximate solution with $0.99$ fidelity with the exact analytic solution of the same problem.
+The results are explicitly shown on the $4\times 4$ grid in Fig.~\ref{fig:potentials}.
 In particular, the potential distribution of the approximate solution from the SQLS, shown in Fig.~\ref{fig:potentials}a, is compared to the exact solution of the same linear system of equations, represented on the same grid in Fig.~\ref{fig:potentials}b.
 We stress that the SQLS was able to produce a solution to a high precision, which is a good motivation that it might become a valid approach in solving real world linear systems of practical usefulness.